Effective Refactoring, Part 1

 I was able to accomplish these goals, but not without learning a few things the hard way.
 With the experience I've gained over the course of several projects, I feel that I can provide some valuable guidance that goes beyond techniques and general considerations.

-In Part 1 of this series, I will review some of the questions you should ask yourself before you decide to take on a major refactoring project.
+In Part 1 of this series, I will review some questions you should ask yourself before you decide to take on a major refactoring project.
 As an aside, this article is geared towards projects with the specific goal of refactoring.
 Throughout the course of normal development, I recommend that you adhere to Uncle Bob's Boy Scout Rule when you're adding features or fixing bugs.

 Let's move on to the questions!